grymmjack/qb64pe-wiki-to-markdown/markdown_files/LOC.md

 * fileOrPortNumber% is the number used in the port or file [OPEN](OPEN.md) [AS](AS.md) statement.
 * Returns 0 if the buffer is empty.
-Any value above 0 indicates the [COM](COM.md) port has received data.
+Any value above 0 indicates the COM port has received data.
-* Use it in conjunction with [INPUT&dollar;](INPUT&dollar;.md) to get the data bytes received.
+* Use it in conjunction with [INPUT\$](INPUT\$.md) to get the data bytes received.
 * Can also be used to get the last read/written byte or record position in a file.
 See also [SEEK](SEEK.md) .
 </blockquote>